bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 - `id`: The hash of the serialized `block` (i.e. the `timestamp`, `transactions`, `node_pubkey`, and `voters`).
 This is also a database primary key; that's how we ensure that all blocks are unique.
 - `block`:
     - `timestamp`: The Unix time when the block was created.
 It's provided by the node that created the block.
-See the page about [timestamps in BigchainDB](https://docs.bigchaindb.com/en/latest/timestamps.html).
+See [the section on timestamps](timestamps.html).
     - `transactions`: A list of the transactions included in the block.
     - `node_pubkey`: The public key of the node that create the block.
     - `voters`: A list of public keys of federation nodes.
 Since the size of the